cgruns4/bikesharing/README.md

 ## Analysis Results of Checkout times on Bikesharing Data:
 - Bikes were most often used for short duration trips.
 The explanation for this is likely that the intended use was for commuting, or getting from point A to point B, and less so for casual enjoyment.
-- Checkout times by gender point to a more elevated use for the service by males.
+- Checkout times by gender point to a more elevated use of the service by males.

 ![Checkout Times for Users](https://user-images.githubusercontent.com/71041680/118581192-355d1180-b75f-11eb-9617-fd304ff58182.png)